Kernix13/vision-grid-express/README.md

 ### Style Questions (Non-critical)

 1. Is it okay to have different bg colors for the card buttons (design)?
 Should I duplicate that for the modal buttons & board page buttons?
 This is a UI design question where I need opinions/input
-2. Home page H1 span different color/italic - good, bad?
+2. **INDEX**: Home page H1 span different color/italic - good, bad?

 ### Bugs/Issues

-1. I need to figure out how to add the `selected` class to `thumb-item` after each move up/down - I probably have to add the data-id value to storage
+1. **BOARD**: I need to figure out how to add the `selected` class to `thumb-item` after each move up/down - I probably have to add the data-id value to storage
-2. Use of innerHTML for board page editable text is an issue!!!
+2. **BOARD**: Use of innerHTML for board page editable text is an issue!!!
-3. Consider using `srcset` for DOM images on different devices on board page for performance reasons
+3. **BOARD**: Consider using `srcset` for DOM images on different devices on board page for performance reasons

 <!--
   CHECKLIST: ✅ = Done, 📌 = Not Done, ❓ = Questionable section